elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-themes-and-artistic-techniques-are-explored-in-the-fons-americanus.md

 url: /learn/history-of-the-world/questions/what-themes-and-artistic-techniques-are-explored-in-the-fons-americanus
 score: 9.0
 related_article1:
-    id: 165934
+    id: 165926
+    title: >-
-    title: What were some of the notable displays and technological innovations highlighted at the Great Exhibition of 1851?
+        What were the architectural features and engineering challenges associated with the design and construction of the Crystal Palace?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-some-of-the-notable-displays-and-technological-innovations-highlighted-at-the-great-exhibition-of-1851
+    url: /learn/history-of-the-world/questions/what-were-the-architectural-features-and-engineering-challenges-associated-with-the-design-and-construction-of-the-crystal-palace
 related_article2:
-    id: 165920
+    id: 165932
+    title: >-
-    title: What were the main objectives and goals of the initial conceptualization of the Great Exhibition?
+        What was the mechanism and function of the Tempest Prognosticator, and why was it significant?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-main-objectives-and-goals-of-the-initial-conceptualization-of-the-great-exhibition
+    url: /learn/history-of-the-world/questions/what-was-the-mechanism-and-function-of-the-tempest-prognosticator-and-why-was-it-significant
 related_article3:
-    id: 165938
+    id: 165935
-    title: How has the Fons Americanus been interpreted and critiqued by the public and critics?
+    title: >-
+        What are the symbolic elements of the Albert Memorial, and how do they commemorate Prince Albert?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-has-the-fons-americanus-been-interpreted-and-critiqued-by-the-public-and-critics
+    url: /learn/history-of-the-world/questions/what-are-the-symbolic-elements-of-the-albert-memorial-and-how-do-they-commemorate-prince-albert
 related_article4:
-    id: 165934
+    id: 165930
+    title: >-
-    title: What were some of the notable displays and technological innovations highlighted at the Great Exhibition of 1851?
+        How were art and artifacts from India culturally represented at the Great Exhibition?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-some-of-the-notable-displays-and-technological-innovations-highlighted-at-the-great-exhibition-of-1851
+    url: /learn/history-of-the-world/questions/how-were-art-and-artifacts-from-india-culturally-represented-at-the-great-exhibition
 related_article5:
-    id: 165926
+    id: 165920
+    title: >-
-    title: What were the architectural features and engineering challenges associated with the design and construction of the Crystal Palace?
+        What were the main objectives and goals of the initial conceptualization of the Great Exhibition?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-architectural-features-and-engineering-challenges-associated-with-the-design-and-construction-of-the-crystal-palace
+    url: /learn/history-of-the-world/questions/what-were-the-main-objectives-and-goals-of-the-initial-conceptualization-of-the-great-exhibition
 ---

 &nbsp;